Minnesota PFML 2026: Employer Deadlines, Rates & Registration Guide

 Required Notice Content

-How benefits are calculated, weekly maximums
+How benefits are calculated, maximum weekly benefit of $1,423 for 2026

 - • New hires: Within 30 days of start date